 ”Let’s not go there,” she seemed to read his mind again, just as he was about to make another turn.
 He knew the path well: it led through several houses, then a small bookstore, then a church, then more houses, before hitting the gate out of the subdivision.
 And always, Lira asked not to go there, as though she knew how bad the traffic was, and how angry it would make him.

-”Not much to say,” Peter lied, and she laughedl lightly, perhaps sensing his unease, “This kid, her name’s Tai -”
+”Not much to say,” William lied, and she laughedl lightly, perhaps sensing his unease, “This kid, her name’s Tai -”

 ”Pretty?” the other cut in.